gbmhunter/blog/content/electronics/components/diodes/tvs-diodes/_index.md

 They are especially suited to this role (when considering other diodes) as the are usually built to dissipate large amounts of heat.

-{{% img src="tvs-diode-for-reverse-polarity-protection.png" width="700" caption="A TVS diode (along with a fuse) can also be a good mechanism for reverse-polarity protection." %}}
+{{% figure src="tvs-diode-for-reverse-polarity-protection.png" width="700" caption="A TVS diode (along with a fuse) can also be a good mechanism for reverse-polarity protection." %}}

 In the schematic above, the **fuse will quickly blow** if the power supply is connected to the input connector the wrong way around.